-Innovative treatment models developed locally in regional and rural areas are transforming eating disorder care in New South Wales, allowing people to be treated closer to home and improving their outcomes and experience.
+Innovative treatment models developed locally across NSW are transforming eating disorder care in New South Wales, allowing people to be treated closer to home and improving their outcomes and experience.

-The changes, made as part of the single largest eating disorder clinical redesign undertaken in Australia, will be presented at the 2022 NSW Eating Disorders Forum today at InsideOut Institute for Eating Disorders, a joint venture between the Sydney Local Health District and the University of Sydney.
+The changes, made as part of the single largest eating disorder clinical redesign undertaken in Australia, was presented at the 2022 NSW Eating Disorders Forum today in a joint venture between the Ministry of Health and the InsideOut Institute.

 More than 200 frontline health workers from across NSW, including doctors, psychiatrists, psychologists, dieticians, nurses, social workers, occupational therapists and health service managers are attending the forum to work on improving services for people with eating disorders and their families and carers.